gvoulgaris0/WaveRIC/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see https://www.gnu.org/licenses/.

+The files are located in three directories
+- WaveRIC
+It contains the main functions used to run the inversion (ConfigRWIC.m, masterRadarWIC.m, RadarWIC.m); the html file RWIC_Contents.html contains inflormation about the functions included in the package.
+- WaveRIC/lib
+It contains a number of functions called by the main functions
+- WaveRIC/html
+It contains explanations for each function in html files.
+These are called from RWIC_Contents.html
+- WaveRIC/data
+It contains data files for running examples from the Alattabi et al (2019) paper; Events A to H. It recreates Figure 11.

 List of Files

 Main Functions: